K1921081/OpenGLDemo/README.md

 # OpenGL Demo
 Demo project for OpenGL programming.
-Demonstrates a few graphics techniques used with OpenGL using 3dgl - a tutor provided framwork.
+Demonstrates a few graphics techniques using OpenGL using 3dgl - a tutor provided framwork.

 Techniques used include per-vertex lighting, per-fragment lighting, normal mapping, texturing, animated textures and fog.